programmerPhysicist/Project_Hype-Berry/README.md

-# Habitica-todo
+# Habitica+Todoist

+## __:warning: This script is a work in progress, and may or may not currently work!__

-This is intended to be a two-way sync of Habitica and todoist.
+This is intended to be a two-way sync of Habitica and Todoist.
 Any tasks that can't be found in both services should appear on the others, with the same status.
 If you complete a task on one service, it should appear as completed on another.
 Tasks that are created on Habitica should be sent to the 'Inbox' project on Todoist.

 AS A NOTE: in order to have two way syncing, you MUST have a paid copy of Todoist.
 It's not possible for me to port complete tasks from Todoist otherwise.
 If you do not have a paid copy of Todoist, the following will happen: